Ph.D. (2021), Philosophy, Trinity College, University of Aberdeen

 - (Post) Critical Hermeneutics

-Scripture and Hermeneutics: Retrospect and Prospect.
+The Scripture and Hermeneutics Seminar, 25th Anniversary: Retrospect and Prospect.
 Coedited with Craig Bartholomew, David Beldman, William Olhausen.
-Zondervan Academic, forthcoming.
+Zondervan Academic, October 2022.

-Black Mirror and Theology.
+Theology and Black Mirror.
 Coedited with John Anthony Dunne.
 Theology and Pop Culture Series.
-Minneapolis: Lexington Books/Fortress Academic, forthcoming.
+Minneapolis: Lexington Books/Fortress Academic, April 2022.

 “Jean-Yves Lacoste and Johannes de Silentio: A Liturgical Reading of Fear and Trembling,” in God and Phenomenology: Thinking with Jean-Yves Lacoste.
 Edited by Martin Koci and Joeri Schrijvers.
 Wipf & Stock Press, forthcoming.